-Lysine and L-lysine are essential amino acids that play crucial roles in human health and nutrition.
+Lysine and L-lysine are essential amino acids playing crucial roles in human health and nutrition.

-While they are often used interchangeably, there are significant differences between the two forms.
+While they're often used interchangeably, significant differences exist between the two forms.

 Understanding these distinctions is crucial for optimizing health benefits, particularly in managing conditions like cold sores caused by the herpes simplex virus (HSV).